 Every student can offer an opinion, ask a question, or comment on a portion of the novel, so all learners succeed.

-Have students check the book reviews on Scholastic's Share What You're Reading.
-Students can also post a review on this site.
+Have students check the book reviews on Scholastic's Share What You're Reading activity.
+Students can also post their own reviews.

-Invite parents to read the Literature Circle books (they could borrow a copy from the local library).
+Invite parents to read the Literature Circle books (they could borrow a copy from the local library if you can't send your books home with students).
 Parents could be involved with the book conversations via email comments or questions.

 Each student is required to write and respond to book comments for the Technological Grand Conversation on their Literature Circle novel.

 I grade students on participation for this activity the first time around.
-As students gain experience with both live and technological book conversations, the teacher could require a certain number or type of responses and award points accordingly.
+As students gain experience with both live and technological book conversations, you could require a certain number or type of responses and award points accordingly.